particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 ### Using the Azure IoT Central Device Bridge Library

-First, we'll need to install a library to work with Azure IoT Central.
+First, you'll need to install a library to work with Azure IoT Central.

 1. Open the Workbench command palette and select the "Particle: Install Library" option.